Getting Started with Audio Programming

 Audio programming

 General DSP books usually don’t cover audio-specific techniques, but fortunately there are a number of resources that do.
-I’m going to start by pimping my own book:
+I’m going to start by pimping my own books:

 The Audio Programmer If you learn best by watching videos, I can heartily recommend Joshua Hodge’s YouTube channel.
 He explains how to use JUCE to make audio effects and synths.
 Here you can also find the videos and live streams of monthly meetups where Josh and his co-host interview experts from the audio development world.